Book II — The Law of Lead

 Every action has a Tempo — the time it takes to execute, in Ticks.
 After acting: Current Tick + Tempo = New position.

 Fast actions let you act again sooner.
 Slow actions create gaps where enemies respond.
 This trade-off is the tactical heart of combat.
-The full action list with Tempos is in the tempo-reference table; weapon-specific Tempos are in weapon-base-tempos.
-A summary by speed class:
+Weapon-specific Tempos live in the weapon-base-tempos reference table.

 Instant Actions (Tempo 0)